linnil1/taiwan_interchange/README.md

    ```bash
    python data.py
    ```
-   This will process OpenStreetMap data and save `interchanges.json` to both `backend/` and `frontend/static/`
+   This will process OpenStreetMap and Wikipedia data and save `interchanges.json` to both `backend/` and `frontend/static/`

 ### Frontend Development
 1. Navigate to the frontend directory: